Part I: Exam Strategies

-TG: Got it but there are things we smell and taste in wine that you can’t eat—like dirt and clay and chalk.
-So how do those things work?
+TG: Got it, but there are things we smell and taste in wine that you can’t eat—like dirt, clay, and chalk.
+How do those things work?

-EP: I would say things like that are one area where I’ve trained my brain to smell something like Chablis or Champagne and to make the association of “chalk” to what I’m smelling.
+EP: I would say things like that are one area where I’ve trained my brain to smell something like Chablis or Champagne, and to make the association of “chalk” as to what I’m smelling.

-TG: Think about Chablis and chalkiness and how does your brain know what it is?
-Think about a really good Chablis and hold the chalk thing for a few seconds and what happens?
+TG: Think about Chablis and chalkiness; how does your brain know what it is?
+Think about a really good Chablis and hold the chalk thing for a few seconds.
+What happens?

 TG: How big is the picture?
 Is it like you’re suddenly standing in this panorama of what you think Chablis looks like and you’re looking at the ground?

 TG: So it’s like you’re literally in Chablis standing in a vineyard?